wcjohnchen/capstoneProject3/README.md

 The dataset contains flight information from 2009 to 2018.

 Figure 1.
-Delayed and on-time flight departure distribution from 2009 to 2018.
+Flight departure from 2009 to 2018.
+(A) Delayed and on-time departure.
+(B) Delayed Departure and arrival.

+A)

 ![](image/flightDeparture2009_2018.png)

-Figure 2.
-Delayed flight departure and arrival from 2009 to 2018.
+B)

 ![](image/delayedDeparture2009_2018.png)

-Figure 3.
-Type of delays and corresponding delayed departure time.
+Figure.
+Delayed departure time.
+(A) Type of delays.
+(B) Time of a day.

+A)

 ![](image/boxplotDelay.png)

-Figure 4.
-Time of a day and corresponding delayed departure time.
+B)

 ![](image/boxplotTime.png)

-Figure 5.
-Delayed and on-time flight departure distribution during the months between 2009 and 2018.
+Figure.
+Flight departure during the months between 2009 and 2018.
+(A) Delayed and on-time departure.
+(B) Delayed departure time.

+A)

 ![](image/months.png)

-Figure 6.
-Delayed departure time during the months between 2009 and 2018.
+B)

 ![](image/boxplotMonths.png)

-Figure 7.
-Delayed and on-time flight departure distribution for airline companies between 2009 and 2018.
+Figure.
+Flight departure for airline companies between 2009 and 2018.
+(A) Delayed and on-time departure.
+(B) Delayed departure time.

+A)

 ![](image/airline.png)

-Figure 8.
-Delayed departure time for airline companies between 2009 and 2018.
+B)

 ![](image/boxplotAirline.png)

-Figure 9.
-Delayed and on-time flight departure distribution in US States/Districts/Territories between 2009 and 2018.
+Figure.
+Flight departure in US States/Districts/Territories between 2009 and 2018.
+(A) Delayed and on-time departure.
+(B) Delayed departure time.

+A)

 ![](image/states.png)

-Figure 10.
-Delayed departure time in US States/Districts/Territories between 2009 and 2018.
+B)

 ![](image/boxplotStates.png)

-Figure 11.
+Figure.
 Correlation matrix of delayed flight departure information.

 ![](image/correlation_matrix.png)

 ## Time Series

-Figure 12.
+Figure.
 Time series plot of delayed departure for Southwest, United, and Alaska Airlines.

 ![](image/time_series_sw.png)